Can I Eat More Carbs if I Exercise on Keto?

 • Reduced risk of certain cancers: Preliminary research suggests that the keto diet may help reduce the risk of certain types of cancer.

-• Improved skin health: Some people report improved skin health on the keto diet, with reductions in acne and other skin conditions.
+• Improved skin health: Some people report improved skin health on the keto diet, reducing acne and other skin conditions.

-• Reduced risk of seizures: The keto diet has been used to treat epilepsy in children for decades, and may also be effective in reducing seizures in adults.
+• Reduced risk of seizures: The keto diet has been used to treat epilepsy in children for decades and may also effectively reduce seizures in adults.
+You can find a list of keto foods for seizures here.

 Overall, the keto diet is one of the most popular diets to follow for weight loss.